somaproject/acqboard/docs/operation/fiberio.rst

    :autoconvert:
    :pngdpi: 150

-Select which of the four channels will be used for tetrode a and B's continuous channel.
+Select which of the four primary input channels will be used as input to the secondary input channel.

 High Pass Filter Enable
 ^^^^^^^^^^^^^^^^^^^^^^^